1870065s/dataviznhlfinal/README.md

-# dataviznhlfinal
+# BITM 3744 Final Project
+## By W.Steck
-Analysis of 20 years of NHL Game Data from Kaggle.com
+Analysis of 20 years worth of NHL Game Data from Kaggle.com